gpetrousov/latex-thesis-template/README.md

 ## Contributing

-This template was created to be  compatible with the rules mentioned here http://arch.icte.uowm.gr/mdasyg/pdfs/writing_diploma_thesis.pdf
+This template was created to be  compatible with the rules defined here http://arch.icte.uowm.gr/mdasyg/pdfs/writing_diploma_thesis.pdf

 Contributions are open.